Portadown F.C.

 Portadown Football Club is a semi-professional Northern Irish football club who play in the NIFL Premiership.

-The club was formed in 1887 as a junior team seeking to participate in the Mid-Ulster Cup, eventually joining the Irish League with the support of other local clubs in 1924..
+The club was formed in 1887 as a junior team seeking to participate in the Mid-Ulster Cup, eventually joining the Irish League with the support of other local clubs in 1924.
+Portadown are part of the Mid-Ulster F.A.

 They are based in Portadown, County Armagh and play their home matches at Shamrock Park.
 The club's colours are red and white.
 Their home are kit consists of red shirts, red shorts and red socks with white trim on all.

-The badge shows a red apple inside it.
-Many believe this comes from the "orchard county" nickname to the area.
+The club badge shows an apple due to Armagh being the 'Orchard County', a shamrock for their home venue and location in Ireland, and a rose for the McGredy family rose growers.
+The red and white stripes represent Portadown railway station as the 'Hub of the North'.

 The club's main rivals are Glenavon, with their matches being known as the "Mid Ulster Derby".
 The club also has a longstanding rivalry with Glentoran.

 History

 Junior years (1886–1924)

 The Mid Ulster Football Association was established in 1887 and a series of meetings were held in the Young Men's Institute in Edward Street in Portadown to create a club to compete in the Mid-Ulster Cup.
 Early matches were played at Tavanagh, Ripley's Field, Armagh Road and Old Shamrock Park which was located close to the site of what is now Clounagh Junior High School.
 Among the early names to turn out for The Ports were Val Wilson, who would later become High Sheriff for County Armagh; and Harry Bell, whose father owned brickworks on the Armagh Road.

 The club won the Irish Junior Cup after defeating Larne at Grosvenor Park on 18 March 1899.
 That same season, The Ports won their first ever cup double by winning the Mid-Ulster Cup for the first time.
 Portadown retained the trophy the following season and the following next five seasons before the outbreak of World War I. While the Irish Intermediate League was formed in 1916, and Portadown were selected as one of its inaugural clubs, they withdrew as a large number of the club's players left to fight in World War I. With the return of local men from the war, there was a demand for senior football in the region.
 A number of junior clubs in the area put aside their rivalries and backed Portadown's bid to join the Irish League.
 In 1923, the Irish League was expanded from six to ten clubs with the introduction of Newry Town, Ards and Barn.
 Subsequently, after a number of years of preparation, representatives of the club (including William Mullen, Tom Dawson and a committee) met the league chiefs in June 1924 and were able to present a case for joining the league.
 Portadown became a full member club of the Irish League together with the readmittance of Belfast Celtic.